 - Completion of CWRU PA Program prerequisite course work which must be completed at a regionally accredited institution in the United States or Canada

-- The Test of English as a Foreign Language (TOEFL), taken within the last 2 years, is required of all applicants for whom English is not their native language.
-The TOEFL requirement may be waived for applicants with Masters or Doctoral degrees from an accredited US institution.
-Official scores from ETS for the TOEFL must be received in order for and application to be reviewed.
+- The Test of English as a Foreign Language (TOEFL), taken within the last 2 years, is required of all international applicants for whom English is not their native language.
+The TOEFL requirement may be waived for applicants with a baccalaureate degree or higher from an accredited US institution.
+Official scores from ETS for the TOEFL must be received in order for an application to be reviewed.
 Only the IBT (Internet Based Test) form of the TOEFL will be accepted.
 A total score of 93 and a speaking score of 26 is required for entry into the PA program.

 - Applicants must also meet all other requirements for admission to the CWRU PA Program including the program’s Technical Standards.